This article was updated Nov. 3, 2021 at 6:00 p.m.

 Remind Kids that They Need to Wait for Their Turn

-While vaccines might be coming, they won’t be coming very soon, especially for children, so talking about the vaccination process is a good time to remind kids about waiting their turn, Domingues said.
+While vaccines are here for kids 5 and up, they won’t be coming very soon for younger children, so talking about the vaccination process is a good time to remind kids about waiting their turn, Domingues said.

 She suggested that caregivers talk to kids about how some people are more vulnerable than others — like grandmas and grandpas — and they need the vaccine’s help first.